westerndigitalcorporation/zenfs/README.md

 Files are mapped into into a set of extents:

-* Extents are block-aligned, continious regions on the block device
+* Extents are block-aligned, continuous regions on the block device
 * Extents do not span across zones
 * A zone may contain more than one extent
 * Extents from different files may share zones